automl/pynisher/README.md

 raises: bool = True

 # This is some extra time added to the CPU time limit to enable proper cleanup
+# This has no effect on Windows as there is no graceful cleanup possible
 grace_period: int = 1

 # This is the multiprocess context used, please refer to their documentation